jonheese/hardware_sale/README.md

-## INetU Hardware Sale app
+## Peak10+ViaWest Hardware Sale app

-This app runs the INetU Hardware Sale.
+This app runs the Peak10+ViaWest Hardware Sale.
 It has two major components:

  - hardware_sale.py - WSGI webapp for processing user and admin requests (the web GUI)
  - salerunner.py - Python app that runs in the background waiting for a sale to expire, at which point it does all of the things necessary to make the sale a reality (the daemon)